- Leadership Team

 - How to Join

-- Share knowledge on lean to develop skills within the community
+- Share knowledge on lean thinking and practice to develop skills within the community

 - Collaborate on joint company projects and events